MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/teams-integration/share-d365-record-admin.md

 ### Microsoft Teams admin center

-Microsoft Teams admin center allows you to prevent users from manually installing the Dynamics 365 app from the Teams app store.
+Microsoft Teams admin center allows you to disable the auto-installation of the Dynamics 365 app in Teams and prevent users from manually installing it from the Teams app store.

 1. In the left navigation pane, go to **Teams apps** > **Manage apps**.